miurahr/assertj-swing/docs/assertj-swing-troubleshooting-screenshots.md

 ## How to take screenshots of test failures with JUnit
-AssertJ Swing can take a screenshot of the desktop when a JUnit GUI test fails, either when running tests using Ant or inside an IDE (e.g. Eclipse).
+AssertJ Swing can take a screenshot of the desktop when a JUnit GUI test fails, either when running tests using Ant or inside an IDE (e.g., Eclipse).
 To take screenshots of failed GUI tests you have to add the `@GUITest` annotation and make sure that you've included the `assertj-swing-junit` artifact.